adaptive-democracy/hopeful-path/book/cooperatives-and-computing.md

-# Persistently Democratic User Defined Organizations
+# Adaptively Democratic User Defined Organizations

 In a political system it makes sense to simply give each citizen (which should be defined [merely by true residence](TODO)) a permanent and fixed amount of democratic weights.